 Washington D.C.
-(February 11, 2015) - The Department of Energy (DOE) has released a new natural gas efficiency standard that will have an adverse impact on millions of Americans who currently use natural gas to heat their homes.
+(March 12, 2015) - The Department of Energy's (DOE) Notice of Proposed Rulemaking (NOPR) released in today's Federal Register proposes a new natural gas furnace efficiency standard that will have an adverse impact on millions of Americans who currently use natural gas to heat their homes.

 Last year, as a result of a petition filed by the American Public Gas Association (APGA), the U.S. Court of Appeals vacated a direct final rule (DFR) concerning furnace efficiency standards issued by DOE in 2011.
 The 2011 proposal would have established a 90 percent fuel efficiency standard for furnaces in the northern region of the United States.
 This would have eliminated non-condensing natural gas furnaces from the northern region and likely driven many consumers in that region to switch to less efficient heating alternatives that have higher greenhouse gas emissions.

 Unfortunately, DOE's new proposed standard will again adversely affect homeowners because the new standards will require all homes, nationwide, to utilize the higher costing condensing furnace.
 The high initial costs associated with installation and the additional venting requirements will push many residential customers-particularly those in warmer climates-to purchase and install potentially less efficient home heating alternatives.
 APGA is a longstanding supporter of energy efficiency and will continue to be.
-In fact, the direct use of natural gas is one of the most efficient uses of delivered primary energy at 90 percent compared to 27 percent for electricity.
+In fact, the direct use of natural gas is 92 percent efficient.
+Today's NOPR, however, will push many consumers to purchase less efficient heating alternatives.